Nick is a US Army veteran, husband and father of three, and has a BA in History. He is a Civil War aficionado and also enjoys genealogy.

 When the Civil War broke out after the shots on Ft Sumter on April 12, 1861 many thought the war would start and be over in a matter of months.
 However, when the Union and Confederate armies showed up to fight the First Battle of Bull Run (Manassas) on July 21, 1861, they began fighting on retired Virginia militia Major Wilbur McLean’s farm.

-There has been a lot written about General Robert E. Lee, from his unflawed character, his deep conviction and noble leader to him being a traitor.
+There has been a lot written about General Robert E. Lee, from his unflawed character, his deep conviction, and his noble leadership to his being a traitor.
 There is no doubt that Lee has left an indelible mark on America.6

 While there are many tales to tell of General Lee’s life, one that provides a little chuckle is the story of his “pet” hen Nellie.
 Nellie was a black hen that Lee acquired at Petersburg.
 The story is relayed by his body servant, William Mack Lee, of how Nellie would daily lay an egg every morning and how fond the general was of Nellie.